Open Data – Broad, Deep, Connected

 How do we ensure the open data ecosystem is connected?
 Much of the value of open data will be lost if open data ends up locked into isolated silos – whether these are legal, technical or social.
 In today’s globalized world it makes no sense if open data ‘stops at the border’: we need data that extends across countries and institutions, and is easy to interconnect thanks to common standards and interoperable infrastructure.

-The event is jointly organized by the Open Knowledge Foundation, Open Knowledge Foundation Switzerland with the support of the Swiss Federal Councillor Alain Berset and with Lift Events as an organizing partner.
+The event is jointly organized by the Open Knowledge Foundation, Open Knowledge Foundation Switzerland with the support of the Swiss Federal Councillor Alain Berset and with Lift Events as the production partner.